nivetha-ari/Wildlife-detection-using-deep-learning/README.md

 # Wildlife-detection-using-deep-learning
 This project aims to tackle the critical issue of wildlife conservation by employing state of the art deep learning techniques.
-Leveraging the YOLOv4 algorithm, we have developed a robust system capable of detecting various wildlife species in images and video streams.
+Leveraging the YOLOv4 algorithm, we have developed a robust system capable of detecting various wildlife species in images and video streams and a IOT based alerting system using telegram bot

 Key Features: